Elena-L13/RDAMP_Sales_Analysis/Elena_Losavio_Ace_sales_report.md

 Based on the analysis, the following actions are recommended:

 1. **Double down on high-performing regions** such as East Midlands, by identifying key drivers.
-2. **Optimise pricing strategies** in segments such as Electronics and Technology, where high sales coincide with elevated discount rates.
+2. **Optimise pricing strategies** in segments such as Electronics and Technology.
 3. **Invest in high-margin categories** such as Grooming and Wearable Tech to maximise profitability.
 4. **Reevaluate underperforming products** in Baking Ingredients and Condiments for potential delisting or repositioning.
 5. **Enhance digital strategy** to capitalise on online sales, consider targeted ads and UX improvements.